shovalashkenazi/Invoice-Management-Portal/README.md

-# 📊 Nimble - Invoice Dashboard (Fullstack Assignment)
+# 📊 Nimble - Invoice managment Portal

 A fullstack application for managing and analyzing invoice data with interactive visualizations, CSV upload functionality, and real-time filtering capabilities.